CMDR14/IQuizt/docs/docs.md

-Here you can find informations about how you can run our program.
+Here you can find information about how you can run our program.